Powered by Coverage.com (NPN: 19966249)

 What does home insurance cover in New Jersey?

-• Storm and wind damage: Given its Atlantic coastline, properties in New Jersey may frequently be exposed to storm surges and strong winds.
+- Storm and wind damage: Given its Atlantic coastline, properties in New Jersey may be exposed to storm surges and strong winds.

-• Fire and smoke damage: This standard coverage is essential, especially in densely populated areas where fires can spread quickly.
+- Fire and smoke damage: In densely populated areas, fires can spread quickly.

-• Theft and vandalism: This coverage kicks in against damages from property crimes, which might be more prevalent in urban areas.
+- Theft and vandalism: Property crime might be more prevalent in urban areas.

-• Liability: Liability covers situations where someone is injured on your property or you cause damage to another's property.
+- Liability: Liability coverage applies to situations where someone is injured on your property or you cause damage to another's property.

-• Water damage from internal sources: While flooding from external sources like storm surges might not be covered under a standard policy, damages from issues like burst pipes typically are.
+- Water damage from internal sources: While flooding from external sources like storm surges might not be covered under a standard policy, damage from issues like burst pipes typically are.

-• Weight of ice, snow or sleet: Given the state's cold winters, roofs and structures might suffer damage from the accumulation of snow or ice, which this coverage stands for.
+- Weight of ice, snow or sleet damage: Given the state's cold winters, roofs and structures might suffer damage from the accumulation of snow or ice.

 Additional home insurance coverage types in New Jersey